Combinatorial Characterizations and Branched Manifolds: Labeled Models

 The claim implies that there is a unique decomposition of $M$ into standard subdivisions.
-Using the bijection between standard subdivisions in $Y$ and labeled simplices in $X$, replace each standard subdivision $A$ in $M$ by one $n$-simplex $\sigma_A$.
+Using the bijection between standard subdivisions in $Y$ and labeled simplices in $Z$, replace each standard subdivision $A$ in $M$ by one $n$-simplex $\sigma_A$.
 The result is a triangulated manifold $N$ that is PL homeomorphic to $M$.

+The simplex label on $\sigma_A$ is uniquely determined by the bijection.
 Moreover, for every vertex $u$ in $\sigma_A$, the vertex degree $e_A(u)$ of $u$ in $A$ determines its label.
 However, each vertex $u$ in $N$ is contained in several such $\sigma_A$.
-To show that the labeling on $N$ is well-defined, note that there is a neighborhood of $u\in M$ that isomorphic to some $(X^*,v)\in\EuM^*$.
-It follows $e_A(u)$ always encodes the vertex label of $v$ in $X^*$, independent of $A$.
+To show that the labeling on $N$ is well-defined, note that there is a neighborhood of $u\in M$ that is isomorphic to some $(X^*,v)\in\EuM^*$.
+It follows that $e_A(u)$ always encodes the vertex label of $v$ in $X$, independent of $A$.
 Thus, the labeling of $N$ is well-defined.
 In addition, $(X^*, v)$ is obtained by subdivision from a labeled local model $(X,v, \phi)\in \EuM$.
-Thus, $N$ is modeled on $\EuM$ and $M \in \PL(\EuM)$. \end{proof}
+Therefore, that $N$ is modeled on $\EuM$ and $M \in \PL(\EuM)$. \end{proof}